Amplats to sell strike-hit South African mines

 A buyer would inherit a three-year wage agreement with the hard-line AMCU union.
 But it would also secure annual production of around 600,000 ounces, or a quarter of Amplats' capacity.

-The apparent front-runner is Sibanye Gold (SGLJ.J), whose Chief Executive Neal Froneman told Reuters this month he wanted a platinum deal before the end of the year and could easily raise $1 billion (585 million poiunds)to seal one.
+The apparent front-runner is Sibanye Gold (SGLJ.J), whose Chief Executive Neal Froneman told Reuters this month he wanted a platinum deal before the end of the year and could easily raise $1 billion to seal one.
+[ID:nL6N0PF3GV]

-Sibanye was itself spun off from Gold Fields (GFIJ.J) as a vehicle to manage its labour-intensive South African operations so that Gold Fields could focus on mechanised mining.
+Sibanye was itself spun off from Gold Fields (GFIJ.J) as a vehicle to manage its labor-intensive South African operations so that Gold Fields could focus on mechanized mining.

 Amplats lost over 420,000 ounces to the strike, which also affected rivals Impala Platinum (IMPJ.J) and Lonmin (LMI.L).